Placenote/docs/docs/unity/tutorials/migrating-to-sdk-1-6-8.md

 }
 ```

 And that's it!
 You have successfully migrated to the latest Placenote.
 As you can see, you do not need the above code to work with Placenote anymore.
 This is a major simplification of the SDK interface and although this is a breaking change, it will speed up development and reduce errors significantly when working with Placenote.
-Thanks for your understanding and if you have any questions regarding this change, please reach out to us on the [Placenote slack community](https://placenote.com/slack).
+Thanks for your understanding and if you have any questions regarding this change, please reach out to us on the <a href="https://placenote.com/slack" target="_blank">Placenote slack community</a>.